Trekker missing after avalanche near Friendship Peak in Himachal Pradesh | Sports-Games

 - India

-A trekker has gone missing after an avalanche near the Friendship Peak in Himachal Pradesh's Kullu district, officials said on Sunday.
+A trekker has gone missing after an avalanche near the Friendship Peak in Himachal Pradesh's Kullu district, officials said.

-Sachin and Ashutosh, residents of Chopal in Shimla district, and Sahil from Manali had started their trek to the peak on November 17, they said.
+Sachin and Ashutosh, residents of Chopal in Shimla district, and Sahil from Manali had started their trek to the peak on November 17, they said on Sunday.

 However, Sachin returned to the base camp due to high-altitude sickness while the remaining two continued their journey, the officials said.